candlepin/candlepin.github.io/docs/candlepin/cmv.md

 The Candlepin Migration Validation (cmv) utility is a simple tool for verifying the integrity of a Candlepin deployment by taking snapshots before performing a, potentially destructive, operation, and then verifying it afterwards.
-If cmv detects any descrepancies, it will display a warning or error, depending on the perceived severity of the issue.
+If cmv detects any discrepancies, it will display a warning or error, depending on the perceived severity of the issue.

 As the cmv tool uses the Candlepin API to perform all of its operations, it can also be used to